Druid24-lab/Admin-lab/about.md

 projects.
 My goal is to grow into a full-time IT support or system administration role, where I can combine technical expertise with a passion for keeping IT systems running smoothly.

-Outside of work, I enjoy 🛠️tinkering with cars and reading about latest news in Tech & Science.
+Outside of work, I enjoy learning 🇩🇪German, 🛠️tinkering with cars and reading about latest news in Tech & Science.